 Having seven horns and seven eyes.
 The Spirit in Christ is sevenfold, due to the eminence of power: compared to horns, due to the illumination of grace, to eyes.

-But the lamb is described not as slaughtered, but as though it had been slaughtered.
-For Christ came to life again, trampling death underfoot, and despoiling Hades of the souls in its possession.
-For the death of Christ was not an absolute death, but as it were a death cut short by the resurrection.
-But since the Lord after his resurrection continued to bear the symbols of death, the print of the nails, having his life-giving body stained red by his blood, as Isaiah said, speaking in the person of the holy angels, “Why are your garments red, and your clothes like one who comes from the full-trodden wine-press?”—on account of this he was as one who had been slaughtered in the sight of the vision.
+The lamb was not actually slain, but appeared as though it had been slain.
+For Christ overcame death by enduring it, and looted Hades of the souls held captive by it; thus, the death of Christ is not truly a permanent death, but a death brief in duration due to the resurrection.
+Since the Lord, after the resurrection, also bore the symbols of death, the marks of the nails (Jn.
+20:25), the body made life-giving by His blood, as Isaiah says, speaking from the presence of the holy angels, "Why are your garments red, and your clothes like those of one treading in a winepress, full of the crushed grape?"
+(Isa.
+63:2-3) Therefore, it appeared as though it had been slain in the vision of the apparition.